Hasn-99/crm-ai-chrome-extension/README.md

 ## ⚠️ Requirements & Notes

 - This tool requires a **Groq API key** to function
-- The API key must be entered directly داخل واجهة التطبيق (UI)
+- The API key must be entered directly (UI)
 - No API keys or sensitive data are stored in the source code

 ---